dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

     }

-Notice that the checker parameter file has the same content as the original parameter file, in addition to having a checker specific parameter.
+Notice that the checker parameter file has the same content as the parent parameter file, in addition to having a checker specific parameter.

-Recall that the checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.
+Recall that the checker workflow refers to the workflow that connects the parent entry with the validation tool/workflow, so that it can be run as one workflow.
 The validation tool/workflow is what does the actual validation.
-It is responsible for ensuring that the results of the original entry match expected results.
+It is responsible for ensuring that the results of the parent entry match expected results.

-To restate: First, the original workflow is run on a known input.
-Then, a validation workflow runs on the outputs of the original workflow, and makes sure that they are valid.
-Sometimes this means comparing a known md5sum, but other methods may be more appropriate, especially if some level of randomness comes into play in your workflow or tool's outputs.
+To restate: First, the parent entry -- the workflow or tool we want to check -- is run on a known input.
+Then, a validation workflow runs on the outputs of the parent entry, and makes sure that they are valid.
+Sometimes this means comparing a known md5sum, but other methods may be more appropriate, especially if some level of randomness comes into play in the parent entry's outputs.

 Output of checker workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~